 Your first success speaks for itself; you have reduced the test runtime form 14 working days executing test cases manually to being able to execute the same test cases with automation within only 61/2 hours.

-You make the next logical step, the test automation becomes embedded in the DevOps pipeline.
+What is more, you even embedded the test automation within the DevOps pipeline.
 Continuous Integration (CI) is our keyword here.

 The development team has up to this point only had unit tests, they are almost always green, but your testers as well as the end users still find errors in the software.
 A classic scenario.
 What`s new is the unit tests will be executed, followed by your automated end-to-end tests, integration tests, etc.